coq-community/manifesto/README.md

   “adopt” a package (including a legacy contrib) and to push the meaning of “maintenance” further than simply ensuring that the package continues to compile with newer Coq versions.

-- **What is the relation to the Coq package index?**

-  The [Coq package index](https://coq.inria.fr/packages) is the present opam-based way of distributing Coq packages.
-As such, all packages of coq-community are meant to be listed in the Coq package index.

-- **What is the relation to the Coq Platform?**

-  The [Coq Platform][platform] is a continuously developed distribution of Coq together with a curated selection of generally useful packages.
-The Platform is currently the officially recommended way to install Coq.
-To ensure that packages are compatible with Coq over time, Platform package maintainers must agree to a form of social contract that, e.g., entails making timely releases as Coq evolves.
-While a [subset][coq-community-platform] of coq-community packages are also part of the Coq Platform and thus conform to Platform rules, coq-community packages are not necessarily generally useful or compatible with the Platform.
-To the Coq Platform, coq-community is one organization among many that host Platform packages.

 ### Best practices ###